merenlab/merenlab.org/tutorials/infant-gut/index.md

 In the previous sections of this tutorial we used single-nucleotide variants (SNVs) to explore sequence heterogeneity of an E. faecalis population.
 In this section of the tutorial we explore in what ways these variants alter the encoded protein synthesized downstream, and how such variation is shaped by principles of protein evolution.
 When analyzing sequence variation in the context of proteins, it makes a lot more sense to characterize sequence variation with single codon variants (SCVs) or single amino acid variants (SAAVS) rather than SNVs.
 If you are unfamiliar with these concepts, or want to learn more, [click me](http://merenlab.org/2015/07/20/analyzing-variability/#single-nucleotide-variants).

+{:notice}
-Disclaimer: We think it's worth noting that this E. faecalis MAG recruits reads from populations with relatively low amounts of intra-population diversity.
-In more diverse microbial environments such as oceanic or soil ecosystems, visual patterns of variants on protein structures become much more striking.
-However, we wanted you to be aware of these features in the infant gut tutorial even though it is perhaps not the best tool for the job.
-As noted above, you should check out our dedicated tutorial on the subject for a more in-depth look.
+**Evan's disclaimer**: It's worth noting that this *E. faecalis* MAG recruits reads from populations with relatively low amounts of intra-population diversity.
+In more diverse microbial environments such as marine or soil ecosystems, visual patterns of variants on protein structures become much more striking.
+While the infant gut tutorial is a good medium to get you familiarized with various features of anvi'o, you should check out our dedicated tutorial on the subject for a more in-depth look.

 ### The structure database